 He's also travelling with a serial killing tyrant king turned Lich.
 King Gwallmaiic is the most wanted criminal on the planet.
-He's a rapist, murderer, cannibal, and sadistic tortures his victims to death.
+BoomFuzzy the Unicorn is a rapist, murderer, cannibal, and sadistic tortures his victims to death.
 The world celebrated the death of the Fae king, but their joy was short lived as Quaraun was the Necromancer who resurrected the evil Unicorn and turned him into a Lich.

-Such was the case of Mariasma in the Valley of the Katopas (Quaraun and the Vampire; Into The Swamp of Death).
+Such was the case of the witch Mariasma in the Valley of the Katopas (Quaraun and the Vampire; Into The Swamp of Death).

 In a panic, Quaraun takes Unicorn to Mariasma hoping she'll know how to cure the dying Lich.
 She does.
 She also is a good Witch and knows she has in her home, the two most evil, most dangerous and most wanted Wizards of all time.